Donate

 Overview

-The Medical Research Foundation is inviting applications from MRC and Foundation-funded researchers for the Changing Policy and Practice Award.
+The Medical Research Foundation invites applications from MRC and Foundation-funded researchers for the Changing Policy and Practice Award.
 This scheme is designed to support the dissemination of research findings beyond the scientific peer reviewed press, with the aim of maximising the impact of medical research by taking the results directly to the patients, healthcare practitioners and policy makers intended to benefit.

-The scheme is designed to support researchers in disseminating a specific research finding to a specific audience to inform and influence healthcare policy or practice, or to change patient and public behaviour and opinion.
+The scheme is designed to support researchers in disseminating a specific research finding/message to a specific audience to inform and influence healthcare policy or practice, or to change patient and public behaviour and opinion.

-All areas of medical research will be considered in this funding competition and applications can focus on any target group outside of the scientific press.
+All areas of medical research will be considered in this funding competition and applications can focus on any justified target group outside of the scientific press.

 The Funder

 The Medical Research Foundation is an independent charitable foundation.
-Formed by the Medical Research Council (MRC) over 90 years ago, we grow and nurture people and ideas wherever we see research opportunities with great potential.
+Formed by the Medical Research Council (MRC) over 100 years ago, we grow and nurture people and ideas wherever we see research opportunities with great potential.

 Support for this funding competition comes from the Fleming Memorial Fund for Medical Research, which was established in 1959 in memory of Sir Alexander Fleming.